palichis/edx-documentation/en_us/course_authors/source/running_course/course_grades.rst

 * An **{assignment type} Avg** with each student's current average score for that assignment type: for example, HW Avg.

+* If cohorts are used in the course, a **Cohort Name** column indicating the name of the cohort that each student belongs to.
+The column is empty if students have not yet been added to a cohort.

+* If content experiments are used in the course, a **Group Configuration Group Name** column indicating the name of the experiment group that each student belongs to within a group configuration.
+The column heading includes the name of the group configuration.
+The column is empty if students have not yet been added to an experiment group.

 .. note:: The grade reports do not include information about individual questions within the assignments, or include student answer distributions.